(This article may or may not contain affiliate links. What does that mean?)

 I’m a travel agent, and a not insignificant portion of my business comes from Disney.
 I specialized in Disney.
 I keep up with all the Disney blogs.
 I know an embarrassing amount about Disney parks and everything they have to offer.
 So, it feels almost sacrilegious to say, but my family likes Universal Orlando better.
 Yes, I’ll say it: Universal Orlando is one of the best family vacations for family trips to a theme park.

 Please don’t get me wrong, I love Walt Disney World.
 We visit about once a year on average, and the truth is, it’s magical.
 My idea of a perfect night is a Mickey Premium Ice Cream Bar and watching the fireworks at Magic Kingdom.
 But, the truth is, Disney is a lot of work.
-You have to make dining reservations 180 days in advance, fastpasses 30-60 days in advance, and then stick to that exact schedule during your visit like a trained soldier.
-I don’t know about you, but getting up at 7 am, 6 months before my family vacation to book a brunch reservation is not my idea of relaxing or fun.
+You have to make dining reservations 60 days in advance, Genie+ (which replaced the FastPass) costs $15 per day at Walt Disney World and $20 per day at Disneyland and doesn’t include the most popular rides, and then you must stick to that exact schedule of the rides you can take during your visit like a trained soldier.
+Plus you’re glued to your phone all day, trying to get return times for the most popular rides!
+I don’t know about you, but getting up at 7 am, 2 months before my family vacation to book a brunch reservation is not my idea of relaxing or fun.
 And while we are there, I feel like I’m orchestrating a well-choreographed mission the whole time.
 Our Rise of the Resistance boarding group was just called, then we have to run over to Slinky Dog Dash at 11, so we can make our noon reservation at Sci Fi Drive in Theatre, go go go go go!

 Universal’s Express Pass system blows Disney’s Fast Pass system out of the water when it comes to convenience and flexibility.
-At Disney, you reserve fastpasses 30-60 days in advance, and they are included with your park ticket.
+At Disney, you have to get up at 7 am to reserve Genie + return times.
+And you better be fast, the best ones are gone by 7:01 sometimes!
 At Universal, you have to buy an express pass, or stay at one of Universal’s 3 premier hotels which include them.
 But, I think the cost of the upgrade is worth the freedom.
 When you are ready to ride, just walk up to the ride and get in the shorter line.
-No timed reservations, no running halfway across the park to make your 10:30 Flight of Passage fast pass, no checking your phone to see if any good fastpasses are available, just show up and ride.
-When our kiddo was still a baby, and I was particularly sleep deprived, our family slept through our alarms and missed 2 of our 3 fastpasses for the day.
+No timed reservations, no running halfway across the park to make your 10:30 Flight of Passage lightning lane, no checking your phone over and over and over and over to see if any good lightning lanes are available, just show up and ride.
+When our kiddo was still a baby, and I was particularly sleep deprived, our family slept through our alarms.
+This happened in the days of fastpass, and we missed our fastpass reservations.
+If it happened now, I would have missed out on the chance to even make a Genie+ reservation for some of the best rides.
 I don’t even set an alarm at Universal.
 Let’s be honest, kids ruin all our plans.
-Every Disney mom I know has gotten up at 6 am to book fastpasses 60 days before their vacation, only for their child to decide they won’t ride any of those rides that mom lovingly got up early to book because they are too scary, loud, bright, indoors, outdoors, hot, cold etc.
+Every Disney mom I know has gotten up at 7 am to book Genie+ only for their child to decide they won’t ride any of those rides that mom lovingly got up early to book because they are too scary, loud, bright, indoors, outdoors, hot, cold etc.

 I’ll be excited when I can take my toddler to see his friend, Mickey Mouse, but admittedly, that’s not what I daydream about.
 I’m daydreaming about the stress-free, plan free days that await me at Universal’s Orlando Resort.